alexanderthclark/Stats1101/book/bayes.md

 3. Suppose you draw an $H$.
 What is the chance that the box contained two $H$s?

-4. After replacing the $H$, what is the chance of selecting another $H$?
+4. You draw and replace an $H$, what is the chance of selecting another $H$?

 ```{exercise-end}
 ```

 ```{exercise-start}
 :label: bayesraredisease